SD › Fiji › Hotels › Uprising Beach Resort Review

 The Uprising Beach Resort – Rooms

-- Room Types: Commodore Deluxe Villas • Classic Standard Bures (bungalows) • 20-bed Tree House Dormitory • 8-bed Mini Dormitory
+- Room Types: Commodore Deluxe Villa • Classic Standard Bure (bungalows) • 20-bed Tree House Dormitory • 8-bed Mini Dormitory

-- Smoking Rooms: Not allowed inside the rooms, but permitted on verandas.
+- Smoking Rooms: Not allowed inside the rooms, but permitted on patios.

 The Uprising Beach Resort – What’s Nearby?

-- Oasis Restaurant (354 0617) – modestly claims to offer the ‘best coffee in town’.
-A favourite among locals for burgers and pizzas.
+- Oasis Restaurant – modestly claims to offer the ‘best coffee in town’.
+A favorite among locals for burgers and pizzas.
 The first along the pond-side path.
-4-minute drive.

-- Baka Blues Café (345 0041) – mostly outdoor seating, with a dark and dingy bar inside.
-Barbeques, Cajun food and live music nightly, which can be heard from adjoining cafés.
-4-minute drive.
+- Baka Blues Café – Mostly outdoor seating, with a dark and dingy bar inside.
+Barbecues, Cajun food, and live music nightly, which can be heard from adjoining cafés.

-- Water’s Edge (345 0145) – spacious pond-side decking, with permanent specials (try the seafood curries) luring clientele from the other cafés along the path.
-4-minute drive.
+- Water’s Edge – Large pond-side deck, with permanent specials (try the seafood curries) luring clientele from the other cafés along the path.

-- Skinny Bean Café (358 9869) – about 50m from the pond.
+- Skinny Bean Café – About 50m from the pond.
 Funky and family-friendly, with plenty of vegetarian options.
-4-minute drive.

-- Market or Grocery: In the Arts Village, about 1km to the west, is a minimart, post office and bank.
+- In the Arts Village, about 1 km to the west, is a minimart, post office, and bank.

 The Uprising Beach Resort – The Hotel